 Note here that emotional support animals do not meet the definition of a service animal.
 Therefore, they are ineligible for this kind of travel.
 If the travel organization has an established pet policy that covers ESAs, they may allow the pet.

 When it comes to taxis, cabs, limos, and rideshares, such as Lyft or Uber, the ADA ensures you have full coverage.
-You have the right to access transportation along with your service dog.
+You have the right to access the transportation along with your service dog.

 Under Title III of the Americans with Disabilities Act, businesses cannot exclude a service animal from their establishment.
 They must provide public accommodations to both the canine and the handler.